Francesco-Alb/UnityMLAgentsProject_3d/README.md

 In **MoveToGoal**, the agent is tasked with reaching a reward point in the shortest possible time while avoiding any contact with the environment’s borders.
 The project focuses on optimizing pathfinding behavior under spatial constraints.

+**Reward Mechanics**
+* Positive Reward:
+  * +5: For successfully reaching the target.
+* Negative Reward (Penalties):
+  * -0.0001: A small penalty applied at each step to encourage faster completion.
+  * -0.01: For colliding with a wall (border).

 - 📂 [**Go to project folder**](ML-Agents/Examples/MoveToGoal)
 <p align="center">
   <img src="ML-Agents/Examples/video_and_graphs/movetogoal_blueboy/movetogoal_blueboy_graph.png" alt="MoveToGoal Eval" width="800"/>